Arctic sea ice can’t ‘bounce back’

 “Today, the climate driver isn’t weak volcanic or solar changes – it’s human activity, and we are now massively forcing the system.”

-Co-author of the study Professor Ian Hall, from the School of Earth and Ocean Sciences, said: “Our results show that climate models are able to correctly reproduce the long-term pattern of sea ice change.
+Co-author of the study Professor Ian Hall, from the School of Earth and Environmental Sciences, said: “Our results show that climate models are able to correctly reproduce the long-term pattern of sea ice change.

 When there is lots of sea ice, some of this drifts southwards and, by releasing fresh water, can slow the North Atlantic Ocean circulation, otherwise known as the Atlantic Meridional Overturning Circulation (AMOC).